 Growth and Development Curriculum

-The Growth and Development (Puberty Education) Program is part of the 4th, 5th, and 6th grade Healthful Living Standards.
-The information is presented in grades 4th and 6th by BCS Reproductive Health Educators.
-The 5th grade presentations are conducted by school nurses.
+The Growth and Development (Puberty Education) Program is part of the 4th, 5th, and 6th grade Healthful Living Essential Teaching Standards.
+The information is presented by BCS Reproductive Health Educators.
+In grades 4 and 5, the students are separated by gender for the classes.
 The outlines for the curriculum are below.

 Teen Driving Safety

 To assist you as a parent in promoting teen driving safety, the following are a few links to help with your quest.

 The Centers for Disease Control and Prevention has information for parents and a good sample contract agreement that parents/guardians can sign with their teens to help set guidelines to encourage safe driving.
 The contract is available in English and Spanish from this webpage.

 The following site provides research and helpful information for parents/guardians.

 For more information, please contact: